-Occupancy Loan Purpose ^{2,3} Property Type ^{3,4} Loan Amount 5 Maximum LTV/CLTV 6 Minimum FICO 7 Maximum DTI STANDARD MAR KET GUIDELINES Primary Residence Purchase or Rate / Term Refinance 2 or Construction to Permanent 3 Single Family Condo, Co-op or Manufactured Hm ^{3,4} \$647,200 5 97%/105% 6 620 7 Per AUS Approval Cash-Out Refinance Single Family Condo or Co-op \$647,200 5 85%/85% 620 7 Per AUS Approval Purchase or Rate / Term Refinance or Construction to Permanent Two-Unit \$828,700 5 90%/90% 620 7 Per AUS Approval Second Home Purchase or Rate / Term Refinance or Construction to Permanent 3 Single Family Condo, Co-op or Manufactured Hm ^{3,4} \$647,200 5 90%/90% 620 7 Per AUS Approval Investment Property Purchase or Rate / Term Refinance or Construction to Permanent 3 Single Family Condo or Co-op 3 \$647,200 5 85%/85% 680 7 Per AUS Approval
+Occupancy Loan Purpose Property Type Loan Amount Maximum LTV/CLTV Minimum FICO Maximum DTI Purchase or Rate / Term Refinance or Construction to Permanent Single Family Condo, Co-op or Manufactured Hm \$806,500 97%/105% 620 Per AUS Approval Cash-Out Refinance Single Family Condo or Co-op \$806,500 85%/85% 620 Per AUS Approval Primary Residence Purchase or Rate / Term Refinance or Construction to Permanent Two-Units \$1,032,650 95%/95% 620 Per AUS Approval Three-Units \$1,248,150 7007 45% Four-Units \$1,551,250 700 45% Second Home Purchase or Rate / Term Refinance or Construction to Permanent Single Family Condo, Co-op or Manufactured Hm \$806,500 90%/90% 620 Per AUS Approval Investment Property Purchase or Rate / Term Refinance or Construction to Permanent Single Family Condo or Co-op \$806,500 85%/85% 680 Per AUS Approval

-RESTRICTED MARKET GUIDELINES
+When there are differences between agency and National MI requirements, lenders must originate to the more restrictive of the two guidelines.
+This rule applies at the level of individual policy topics.

+Rate/Term Refinance for 1-unit Primary Residence conforming loan amounts includes Fannie Mae RefiNowIM & Freddie Mac Refi PossibleSM loans (regardless of current mortgage insurer), provided the loan complies with the eligibility criteria within this matrix and otherwise complies with the applicable GSE requirements.

+Manufactured homes:

-- 1 When there are differences between agency and National MI requirements, lenders must originate to the more restrictive of the two guidelines.
-This rule applies at the level of individual policy topics. - 2 Rate/Term Refinance for 1-unit Primary Residence conforming loan amounts includes Fannie Mae RefiNow[TM] & Freddie Mac Refi PossibleSM loans (regardless of current mortgage insurer), provided the loan complies with the eligibility criteria within this matrix and otherwise complies with the applicable GSE requirements. - 3 Construction to Permanent excludes attached condos and co-ops - 4 Manufactured homes: - a) Must meet requirements in Section 2.2.14; and - b) If > 95% LTV, then limited to Manufactured Home Advantage or CHOICEHome properties; and must be submitted to National MI for non-delegated underwriting review (ineligible for delegated underwriting). - 5 Maximum Loan Amounts for AK and HI are \$970,800 (1 unit) and \$1,243,050 (2 units) - 6 For 1-unit Primary Residences with CLTVs > 97%, in addition to the first mortgage loan meeting the agency and National MI's AUS overlay requirements, the subordinate financing must also meet the requirements of Fannie Mae's Community Seconds[®] or Freddie Mac's Affordable Seconds[®] program, as applicable. - 7 Representative FICO using middle/lower method is required for underwriting and pricing purposes.
+a) Must be multi-wide and meet requirements in Section 2.2.14; and b) If > 95% LTV, then limited to MH Advantage® or CHOICEHome® properties; and must be submitted to National MI for non-delegated underwriting review (ineligible for delegated underwriting).

+Maximum Loan Amounts for AK and HI are \$1,209,750 (1-unit), \$1,548,975 (2-units), \$1,872,225 (3-units) and \$2,326,875 (4-units)

+For 1-unit Primary Residences with CLTVs > 97%, in addition to the first mortgage loan meeting the agency and National MI's AUS overlay requirements, the subordinate financing must also meet the requirements of Fannie Mae's Community Seconds® or Freddie Mac's Affordable Seconds® program, as applicable.
+Representative FICO using middle/lower method is required for underwriting and pricing purposes.

+MI premium must be included in DTI for underwriting eligibility purposes and may be excluded from DTI for pricing purposes.

+9 Minimum 6 months reserves (PITIA) for 3-4 units